 Additional insurance coverage

-There are circumstances of loss or injury that are not covered by your General Liability insurance.
-You need to be aware of these:
+Sometimes loss or injury is not covered by your General Liability insurance.
+Be aware of the following

-- If damage is done to the structure or materials during construction, General Liability does not compensate.
-For this you need a Builder’s Risk insurance cover.
+- Damage is done to the structure or materials during construction.
+General Liability does not compensate.
+For this you need a Builder’s Risk insurance.

-- If your employee is involved in a collision in a work vehicle, or causes damage to your vehicle or other property, General Liability does not compensate.
+- Your employee is involved in a collision in a work vehicle, or causes damage to your vehicle or other property.
+General Liability does not compensate.
 For this, you need a Commercial Auto insurance cover.

-- If your employee gets injured on the construction site and needs medical attention, General Liability does not compensate.
+- Your employee gets injured on the construction site and needs medical attention.
+General Liability does not compensate.
 For this you need a Workers Compensation cover.

 Choose a reputable and reliable liability provider

-Farmer Brown Insurance has the knowledge, expertise, experience and market reach to get you the best cover at the lowest cost.
-Our A+ rating is a testament to outstanding customer service.
-We will give you the best Liability Insurance advice for contractors.
-A free no obligation quote in under one hour, and a certificate of insurance in four hours or less.
-Call Farmer Brown Insurance today on (888) 973-0016.
+In the first place, Farmer Brown Insurance has the knowledge, expertise, experience and market reach.
+So we get you the best cover at the lowest cost.
+Secondly, our A+ rating is a testament to outstanding customer service.
+In addition, give our customers the best Liability Insurance advice for contractors.
+You also get a free, no obligation quote in under one hour.
+Last but not least, you will have a certificate of insurance in four hours or less.
+So call Farmer Brown Insurance today on (888) 973-0016.